Bence7/data-science-task/README.md

 ## **Potential business applications and value for business**
 - Monitoring sentiment in movie reviews allows studios and producers to understand how audiences are responding to their films.
-- It can help marketing teams understand what aspects of the movie resonate with the audience.
-This information can be used to create targeted and effective marketing campaigns.
+- It can help marketing teams to understand what aspects of the movie resonate with the audience.
+This information can be used to create effective marketing campaigns.
 - Positive sentiments can be highlighted in promotional materials, and areas of improvement from negative sentiments can be addressed in marketing strategies.
 - Early detection of negative sentiments can be crucial for managing potential controversies or issues related to a movie.
 - Businesses can use it to monitor and compare the success of their movies against competitors.